-Any cat owner will admit that he’s had to deal with hairballs his pet may have had at some point of time.
+A common problem for cat owners is hairballs.
 A hairball is actually something that’s quite unpleasant to the sight.
-It’s a long and tubular hair mass that the cat vomits out but do not worry, it is not terrible as the horrific thing that Steve Freeling vomits out in Poltergeist II but this is another topic.
+It’s a long and tubular hair mass that the cat vomits out.
+Please don’t worry, it is not terrible as the horrific thing that Steve Freeling vomits out in Poltergeist II.
+That’s a topic for another time.

 Hairballs occur when the cat swallows hair when it’s being groomed.
-It’s typical feline tendency to groom themselves by licking and in doing so, they swallowing their own hair, thus creating a hairball.
+It’s typical feline tendency to groom themselves by licking.
+As they lick, they swallow their own hair, thus creating a hairball.
 Normally however, the feline’s digestive system handles this hair, ejecting it out through the gastro-intestinal tract with its feces.
-However, in certain cases, instead of passing through the intestinal tract, this hair mass gets vomited out.
+The hair mass may also be vomited out in certain situations.

-This in turn ensures that fewer hairballs are produced.
+Your cat will have less hairballs if you groom him frequently.
 It needs to be borne in mind that both short and long haired cats can get hairballs.
 The latter category however, are more prone to them.
 So groom your longhaired cat more frequently to avoid this.
 Some cats that shed a lot require daily combing/brushing.
 Additionally, regular grooming keeps the cat’s coat free of mats and tangles, spreads the skin oils evenly and keeps the skin healthy.

 There are numerous cat hairball remedies to control hairball development.
-Most of such remedies are petroleum-based and try to lubricate the hairball so that it passes or slips through the intestinal tract more easily.
+Most of such remedies are petroleum-based and try to lubricate the hairball so that it passes through the intestinal tract more easily.
 These may work for some cats but not all.
-Some veterinarians even opine that such remedies can be harmful actually and are ineffective totally in treating or preventing hairball formation.
-Therefore, discussing the cat’s exact situation with your veterinarian becomes necessary before such products can be administered.
+Some veterinarians even opine that such remedies can be harmful and are ineffective in treating or preventing hairball formation.
+It’s important to discuss the cat’s exact situation with your veterinarian before such products can be administered.

 Certain cat foods produced commercially are also available to help control and/or prevent hairballs.
 These diets are highly fiber-rich, working on the assumption that fiber helps in improving and maintaining gastrointestinal tract motility.
 These again work for some cats maybe but not for all.

 Recent theories state that grain-free diets are more appropriate for felines that throw up frequently.
-The theory is based on the fact that cats did not evolve to consume grains just like America never evolved for big government ran health care since we believe in personal responsibility and have seen what the VA did to vets but this is another topic.
+The theory is based on the fact that cats did not evolve to consume grains.
 Cats happen to fall in the obligate carnivore category, their “natural” diet comprising high levels of proteins and low carbohydrates.

 Moreover, since grain-based foods are richer in carbohydrates, they make positive changes to the cat’s intestinal flora i.e. healthy bacteria in the intestinal tract.
 These tend to enhance intestinal tract motility and force the hairball out through the cat’s feces.